Applications for spring, summer and fall projects are now open. Apply here!

 - Attend a virtual orientation on one of the following dates: Monday, March 6, Noon - 1 p.m. or Tuesday, March 7, Noon - 1 p.m.

 If you want any kind of publicity related to your project, please review background information about outreach communications.

-Inform your department communicator and Sue Postema Scheeres, OOE's assistant director of communications, about any events or story ideas related to your project.
-Sue can help you determine who to contact and connect you with Strategic Relations resources, and suggest ways to advertise the event.
+Inform your department communicator and Gretchen Minekime, OOE's community impact manager, about any events or story ideas related to your project.
+Gretchen can help you determine who to contact and connect you with Strategic Relations resources, and suggest ways to advertise the event.
 Please include our office's logo, which we can provide, on any posters and ads.

 Acknowledge that the project received Office for Outreach and Engagement grant funding on a webpage about your project, a story or a press release, using the following language: "This project was funded through a grant from the Office for Outreach and Engagement."
 Note that the link is to the Community Impact Grants page.